-- met with Mr. Ceesay briefly following the legal rights presentation because he appeared to be in medical distress and therefore RFK Human Rights requested that he be taken to the medical unit.
-He was taken to the BFDF medical unit and then taken to an outside hospital. - 7.
+- 7. Mr. Ceesay was alone when he checked in with ICE.
+RFK Human Rights met Mr. Ceesay during a pre-approved legal rights presentation at the BFDF on March 4, 2025.
+Mr. Ceesay came to the legal rights presentation with other people in his unit at BFDF.
+RFK Human Rights met with Mr. Ceesay briefly following the legal rights presentation because he appeared to be in medical distress and therefore RFK Human Rights requested that he be taken to the medical unit.
+He was taken to the BFDF medical unit and then taken to an outside hospital. - 8.
 To the extent that Respondents revoked Mr. Ceesay's OSUP without prior notice or opportunity to be heard, Respondents have acted in violation of statute, regulations, and the U.S. Constitution.
 Moreover, Mr. Ceesay was-as is discussed infra-entitled to accommodations.
-Section 504 requires that reasonable accommodations be made for Mr. Ceesay's physical disability in connection with his OSUP and immigration proceedings. - 8.
+Section 504 requires that reasonable accommodations be made for Mr. Ceesay's physical disability in connection with his OSUP and immigration proceedings. - 9.
 To comport with due process, immigration detention must bear a reasonable relationship to its two regulatory purposes: ensuring the appearance of noncitizens at future hearings and preventing danger to the community pending the completion of removal.
 See Zadvydas v.
 Davis, 533 U.S. 690, 691 (2001).
 Here, despite no changed circumstances regarding either flight risk or public safety, ICE nevertheless detained Mr. Ceesay without notice, a hearing, or even an interview.
 See Rombot v.
 Souza, 296 F. Supp.
 3d 383, 388-89 (D. Mass.
 2017) (finding a due process violation and explaining that ICE "never asserted that Rombot is a danger to the community or a flight risk, or that he violated the conditions of his [OSUP]. . . .
-The Supreme Court has recognized that a 'alien may no doubt be returned to custody upon a violation of [supervision] conditions,' but it has never given ICE a carte blanche to re-incarcerate someone without basic due process protection.") (quoting Zadvydas, 533 U.S. at 700). - 9.
-It has long been settled in the Second Circuit that immigration authorities are required to adhere to their own regulations.
+The Supreme Court has recognized that a 'alien may no doubt be returned to custody upon a violation of [supervision] conditions,' but it has never given ICE a carte blanche to re-incarcerate someone without basic due process protection.") (quoting Zadvydas, 533 U.S. at 700).

+- 10. It has long been settled in the Second Circuit that immigration authorities are required to adhere to their own regulations.
 See Montilla v.
 I.N.S., 926 F.2d 162, 169 (2d Cir.
 1991).
 Drawing on the doctrine set forth by the Supreme Court in another immigration case, United States ex rel.
 Accardi v.
 Shaughnessy, 347 U.S. 260, 266-67 (1954), the Second Circuit held that where an agency has promulgated a regulation impacting individual rights, "fundamental notions of fair play underlying the concept of due process" require that the agency adhere to that regulation.

-Montilla, 926 F.2d at 167.

-- 10. The government's actions against Mr. Ceesay also violate the APA.
+Montilla, 926 F.2d at 167. - 11.
+The government's actions against Mr. Ceesay also violates the APA.
 The APA permits persons to challenge final agency actions in the federal courts.
 5 U.S.C. §§ 702, 704, 706.
 Final agency action can be set aside if it is "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
 5 U.S.C. § 706(2)(A)-(B).
-The government's actions in detaining Mr. Ceesay without any notice or warning and under the circumstances that exist in this case violate the APA. - 11.
-Adherence to the Constitution and regulations is of utmost importance in this case because there was no neutral judicial oversight of ICE's unnoticed detention of Mr. Ceesay on or about February 19, 2025.
-In the somewhat analogous context of parole revocation, the Supreme Court has held that "due process requires that after the arrest, the determination that reasonable ground exists for revocation of parole" should be made by an "independent officer" who is "not directly involved in the case."
-Morrissey v.
-Brewer, 408 U.S. 471, 485 (1972); see also
+The government's actions in detaining Mr. Ceesay without any notice or warning and under the circumstances that exist in this case violate the APA. - 12.
+Adherence to the Constitution and regulations is of utmost importance in this case because there was no neutral judicial oversight of ICE's unnoticed detention of Mr. Ceesay on or about February 19, 2025.3 In the somewhat analogous context of parole revocation, the Supreme